woq-blended/woq.github.io/_posts/2015-01-03-castillo-01-initial-setup.markdown

 comments: true
 author: Andreas Gies
 categories: [Scala, Play, ScalaJS, ReactJS]
-tags: [Scala, Play, ScalaJS, ReactJS, Castillo]
+tags: [Scala, Play, ScalaJS, ReactJS, Castillo, Heroku]
 ---
 This is the first artcle in the blog post series developing a web application based on Scala, ScalaJS, React and Play and I will look at the initial set up.
 At the end of this first part I want to have a minimalistic Play application